Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 The many different instantiations of this failure mode suggests that the multiplicity of meanings within language both at the word level and the sentence level can present as a problem for text-to-image generation.
 It also represents a fundamental shift in the thought process behind the creation of a visual artwork.
 Visual artwork usually involves thinking about the spatial specifics of the composition, which text-to-image generation does not lend well to.
-Instead, text-to-image generation further problematizes the generation process with the multiple layers of meaning embedded in language.